 Quality control and assurance within the Migration Agency

-The Migration Agency works with quality control and assurance on a regular basis and in different ways.
-The overall goal of quality assurance is to ensure that all decisions that have been taken are formally and materially correct, as well as to ensure a uniform application of the law and case management based on current legislation and the applicant’s individual circumstances.
+The Migration Agency works with internal quality control and assurance on a regular basis and in different ways.
+The overall goal of quality assurance is to ensure that all decisions that are taken are formally and materially correct, as well as to ensure a uniform application of the law and case management based on current legislation and the applicant’s individual circumstances.
 The Migration Agency has a number of mandatory indicators within the framework of quality follow-ups that should always be considered within a quality framework assessment, especially processing times.
 These quality indicators cover the following aspects:

 - Has the investigation been conducted according to the nature of the case?
 Was there too little or too much investigation?